Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Introduction

 \item A novel optimization heuristic algorithm accounting for the full AC model is developed.
-The algorithm consists in a sequential evaluation till convergence (within the preset tolerance) and it includes at each step two sub-steps.
-The first sub-step is an analytic linearization of the basic AC formulas (nonlinear power flow equations and nonlinear line constraints) resulting in a Quadratic Programming (QP) formulation finding investment variables and operational settings for all scenarios.
-The second sub-step consists in solving the AC PF for each scenario thus updating states found at the first sub-step.
+The algorithm consists of sequential evaluation until convergence (within the preset tolerance) and it includes two substeps at each step.
+The first substep is an analytic linearization of the basic AC formulas (nonlinear PF equations and nonlinear line constraints) resulting in a quadratic programming (QP) formulation finding investment variables and operational settings for all scenarios.
+The second substep consists of solving the AC PF for each scenario, thus updating states found in the first substep.

-\item The algorithm resolving multiple loading scenarios scales well, i.e. it is capable of finding optimal solution for thousands node large realistic transmission models in a computationally acceptable time.
-Moreover, the resulting solution produces either optimal or at least a feasible upper bound with a relatively small gap. \end{enumerate}
+\item The algorithm resolving multiple loading scenarios scales well; it is capable of finding a solution for large realistic transmission models with thousands of nodes in a computationally acceptable time.
+The resulting solution produces either an optimal solution or at least a feasible upper bound solution separated from the optimal one by a relatively small gap.